paylesworth/web230/WEB230Mod1a.md

 - `null`
 - `undefined`
 - If something does not produce a meaningful result it will produce `undefined`
-- `null` is an accident of JS design
+- `null` has a slightly different meaning that we will see later

 ---